vasily-kartashov/vasily-kartashov.github.io/_posts/2018-07-24-using-datadog-on-elastic-beanstalk.md

     command: "[ -d /opt/datadog-agent ] || curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh | sudo DD_API_KEY=012301230123012301230123 bash"
 ```

-Here's to note that install script returns error code if you try to reinstall the agent.
-That's why we need the guard in front of it checking the existence of the `/opt/datadog-agent` directory.

-Next we would like to restart the agent on every application deployment.
-Stricktly speaking it's not necessary and you might skip this step.
-I'll provide it here for completeness:
+Optionally, you may also choose to restart the agent on every application deployment.
+This is not strictly necessary, but provided here for completeness:

 ```yaml
 files: